WHAT TO DO IN PORTOVENERE IN ONE DAY

 I visited Portovenere for a day only – what a pity!
 If you are into hiking and want to escape the crowds of Cinque Terre, then book a hotel here in Porto Venere.
 There are not many hotels so, booking in advance might be the best decision.

-The Grand Hotel seems to be great – perfect location and a nice touch of luxury.
+- The Grand Hotel seems to be a great – perfect location and a nice touch of luxury.
 Click here to find out about the rates.

-There are water fountains providing fresh water, so bring your refillable water bottle.
+- Water fountains are providing fresh water, so bring your refillable water bottle.

 Best Things to Do in Porto Venere

-First of all, Porto Venere is quite small, so one day (or even half a day) could be enough.
+First of all, Porto Venere is quite small, so one day (or even half a day) is enough.
 However, I truly loved it and would not have minded staying overnight!

-So, here is your Porto Venere list with what to do and what to see in a few hours.
-The sights are kind of located in a circle/square, so you can do the itinerary as is or vice versa and start the other way around.
+So, here is your list with what to do and see in a few hours.
+The sights are kind of located in a circle/square, so you can do the itinerary as it is or vice versa and start the other way around.

-The first thing you will see is the harbor with many colorful houses lined up.
-Liguria´s towns and villages are all colorful, but what makes Porto Venere special is that it is a bit bigger than the other villages, and the promenade – with its colorful houses – is bigger and, thus, a bit more impressive, too.
+The first thing you will see is the harbor with many colorful houses.
+Liguria´s towns and villages are all colorful, but what makes Porto Venere special is that it is a bit bigger than the other villages.
+This means the promenade is bigger and, thus, a bit more impressive, too.